 There is no law that says you have to have a constitution, which is somewhat like a corporation’s bylaws, but it’s a good idea to agree upon your rules, in the form of a constitution.
 If you need to go to court to settle a dispute, the court looks at your association’s rules, if you have any, before deciding the issue.
 The court also looks at previous court decisions to see what rules have been applied to unincorporated associations in the past.

-Yes, the Constitution of an unincorporated association is legally binding.
-The Constitution is a kind of contract between its members.
+No, the Constitution of an unincorporated association is not legally binding unless the members take steps to make it legally binding.
+For example, the members could take steps to treat the constitution like a contract between the members.
 This is one reason why it’s important to define and document who the members of your unincorporated association are.

 For example, does a member who hasn’t paid their membership fee in time continue to be a member and can vote at a meeting?
 If you have a constitution, it will help answer questions like this one.